aws-samples/aws-fault-injection-simulator-workshop/workshop/content/30 Basic Content/030 basic experiment/_index.en.md

 {{< img "review-1-asg-1.en.png" "Review ASG" >}}

 It looks like our ASG was configured to scale down to just one instance while idle.
 Since we can't shut down half of one instance our 50% selector came up empty and the experiment failed.

 **Great!
 While this wasn't really what we expected, we just found a flaw in our configuration that would severely affect resilience!
 Let's fix it and try again!**

 Click on the autoscaling group name and "Edit" the "Group Details" to raise both the "Desired capacity" and "Minimum capacity" to `2`.

 {{< img "review-1-asg-2.en.png" "Update ASG" >}}

-Check the ASG details or the Cloudwatch Dashboard we explored in the previous section to make sure the active instances count has come up to 2.
+Check the ASG details or the CloudWatch Dashboard we explored in the previous section to make sure the active instances count has come up to 2.

 To repeat the experiment, repeat the steps above: